Men's Health: Vasectomies

 Vasectomy is a minor operation conducted under sedation wherein the vasa deferentia (part of the male reproductive organs) are severed, and then tied or sealed in a manner such to prevent sperm from entering the seminal stream (ejaculate).

-We also provide "non scalpel" technique vasectomy which can be conducted with or without a general anaesthetic.
+We provide the "non scalpel" technique vasectomy which can be conducted with or without a general anaesthetic.
 There is no incision.
 Therefore only a small hole the size of a pin head is left on the scrotum.
-If you prefer "non-scalpel" please request this when making appointments, as we only conduct these procedures on certain days.

 It does not alter male characteristics; hormonal and sexual functioning is unaffected, erections, sexual drive and ejaculation remain the same.
 Sperm is still produced in the testicles but is absorbed by the tissue.